Vishal1301/FlexMoneyTest/README.md

 Important files :
-flexmoney-homepage folder
+flexmoney-homepage folder :

-This page will have one feature file, one step def file and one page file so to add negative scenario we can have multiple page file as well
+This folder  will have one feature file, one step def file and one page file so to add negative scenario we can have multiple page file as well

-codecept.conf.js
+codecept.conf.js:

 This will have all the important base setup like which browser: chrome,firefox etc.. which driver : Webdriver,Puppeteer,TestCafe and many more supported by Codeceptjs

 package.json:

 dependencies required will be mentioned here (Just like POM)